magento/merchdocs/src/configuration/customers/login-as-customer.md

 {.bs-callout-warning}
 Any actions taken while logged in "as Customer" (add/remove products, etc.) are applied to the actual customer's order.

-On the storefront, a banner is displayed when you are "logged in as customer" to provide a reminder of the special state.
+On the storefront, a banner is displayed when you are "logged in as customer_name" to provide a reminder of the special state.